CLIENT: Nigeria Sovereign Investment Authority

-To develop a real time cloud based digital electricity grid frequency monitor
+To develop a real-time cloud-based digital electricity grid frequency monitor

 The Transmission Company of Nigeria (TCN) doubles in its function as the Transmission Service Provider (TSP) and an Independent System Operator (ISO) of the Nigerian Electricity Supply Industry (NESI).
-Due to the frequent grid system collapse, the senior executive management needed to monitor the grid frequency ant any time; in and out of office.
+Due to the frequent grid system collapse, the senior executive management needed to monitor the grid frequency and at any time; in and out of office.
 They also wanted to be able to recall the frequency history for analysis at their convenience.

 SchimaticBlue Energy team of hardware and software developers engineered the entire system; from state to finish.
 The project which was also delivered as a mobile application made it simple to monitor and conduct grid frequency analysis from any location on a mobile device.